smart-classic/dm-semantic-service/README.md

         $ sudo add-apt-repository ppa:chris-lea/node.js
         $ sudo apt-get update
+	$ sudo apt-get instal g++
         $ sudo apt-get install nodejs

-8. Determine where you would like to place the project files:
+8. Pick where you would like to place the project files:

         $ cd /project/files/location

-9. Clone the project files:
+9. Clone the project files to that location:

         $ git clone https://bitbucket.org/cingulata/semantic.git

-10. Install the production ("xxx" = "prod") or staging ("xxx" = "stage") environment:
+10. Install the production, staging, or development environment ("xxx" = "prod"|"stage"|"dev"):

         $ cd semantic
         $ sudo ./install.sh xxx

-11. Start the production ("xxx" = "semantic") or staging ("xxx" = "semantic-stage") services:

-        $ sudo start xxx

-12. Test production by browsing to http://localhost or staging by browsing to http://localhost:8000
+11. Test production by browsing to http://localhost or staging by browsing to http://localhost:8000